ycancook/CHOMTV-RTL8720DN-Evil-Twin-Deauther/README.md

 ![Scheme](https://github.com/ycancook/CHOMTV-RTL8720DN-Evil-Twin-Deauther/blob/main/Screenshot%202025-06-05%20170221.png)
 ![Scheme](https://github.com/ycancook/CHOMTV-RTL8720DN-Evil-Twin-Deauther/blob/main/Screenshot%202025-06-05%20170237.png)
 # Disclaimer
 ### This is only educational firmware to test for network security vulnerabilities, not for business purposes.
-Anyone who abuses this firmware for illegal purposes will be fully responsible before the law of the place where they live.
+Anyone who abuses this firmware for illegal purposes will have to bear full responsibility.
 I will not be responsible for any bad behavior caused by users.